SebastianUA/terraform/vault/examples/vault_policy/README.md

-# Work with Vault policy via terraform
+# Work with AWS VAULT_POLICY via terraform

 A terraform module for making VAULT_POLICY.